davecharles/dc-maplecroft-de-test/README.md

 # maplecroft-de-test

-Welcome to the maplecroft data engineering techinical test!
+Welcome to the Maplecroft data engineering technical test!
 This project contains an api only pre-built Flask application.

 Maplecroft is a global risk analytics company that aims to standardise risk across a variety of different issues across the globe.
 To do this we are often tasked with assigning risk scores to customer provided sites.
 This inevitably leads to developing